 Global change, particularly climate change, is expected to have its most pronounced effects in the Arctic.
-A significant amount of data has already been gathered on such phenomena as the thinning of Arctic Ocean sea ice (Rothrock et al., 1999) and reductions in its extent, the reduction of the thickness of the distal parts of the Greenland ice cap (Krabill et al., 2000) and changes in the circulation of the Arctic Ocean (Morison et al., 1998).
+A significant amount of data has already been gathered on such phenomena as the thinning of Arctic Ocean sea ice (Rothrock et al., 1999, Rothrock & Zhang, 2005) and reductions in its extent, the reduction of the thickness of the distal parts of the Greenland ice cap (Krabill et al., 2000) and changes in the circulation of the Arctic Ocean (Morison et al., 1998).
 These and other data strongly suggest that rapid and important changes are occurring in the Arctic environment.
 The albedo of snow-covered sea ice is the highest of any natural surface and the albedo of open sea water is the lowest.
 Thus, changes in sea ice cover caused by climate change have a dynamic and profound effect on the energy balance of the region.
+In addition, melting of glacial ice adds to the volume of the ocean, raising sea level and affecting coastal communities in a variety of serious ways.
 Reductions in sea ice cover will affect the productivity and probably the community structure of the marine flora and fauna of the Arctic seas reaching up to the highest trophic levels such as birds, seals, sea lions, walrus, whales and polar bears.

-Model studies indicate that temperature changes induced by increases in atmospheric carbon dioxide will be several times greater in the Arctic than elsewhere on the planet.
+Model studies indicate that temperature changes induced by increases in atmospheric carbon dioxide and other greenhouse gases will be several times greater in the Arctic than elsewhere on the planet.
 Such changes will modify the hydrologic regime of the Arctic including changes in precipitation, river runoff, permafrost and the mass balance of glaciers.
 The impacts on Arctic soils and their plant and animal communities may be profound.
 Studies already underway indicate an increase in the rate of carbon release to the atmosphere in the form of methane and carbon dioxide, two gases with major impacts on the radiative balance of the atmosphere.
 If the Arctic has a positive feedback on climate warming, the results will be to amplify warming everywhere on the planet.